Lucsantosg/CloudLogAnalysis/tutorials/container_logs.md

     From the menu bar, click **Manage > Account > Users**.
 The *Users* window displays a list of users with their email addresses for the currently selected account.

     Select the ID of the user, and verify that the user has the *orgManager* role for the organization, and *SpaceManager* and *Developer* for the space.

-3. If the user does not have the correct permissions, complete the following steps:

-    1. Grant the user the following permissions: *orgManager* role for the organization, and *SpaceManager* and *Developer* for the space.
+    If the user does not have the correct permissions, grant the user the following permissions: *orgManager* role for the organization, and *SpaceManager* and *Developer* for the space.
 For more information, see [Granting a user permissions to view space logs by using the IBM Cloud UI](/docs/services/CloudLogAnalysis/security/grant_permissions.html#grant_permissions_ui_space).

+3. Verify that the user that is identified as the {{site.data.keyword.containershort}} key owner has an IAM policy for the {{site.data.keyword.loganalysisshort}} service with *Administrator* permissions.

+    From the menu bar, click **Manage > Account > Users**.
+The *Users* window displays a list of users with their email addresses for the currently selected account.

+    Select the ID of the user, and verify that the user has the IAM policy set.

+    If the user does not have tge IAM policy, see [Assign an IAM policy to a user through the IBM Cloud UI](/docs/services/CloudLogAnalysis/security/grant_permissions.html#grant_permissions_ui_account).

-    2. Refresh the logging configuration.
+4. Refresh the logging configuration.
 Run the following command:

     ```
     bx cs logging-config-refresh ClusterName
     ```
     {: codeblock}

     where *ClusterName* is the name of the cluster.

 ## Step 5: Deploy a sample app in the Kubernetes cluster to generate content in stdout
 {: #step5}